 - Closing credit accounts

-Your credit score is a delicate thing that can be damaged by even the slightest hit.
+Your credit score is a delicate thing and can be damaged by even the slightest hit.
 However, damage to your credit score is not always your fault.

 We also recommend checking your credit via www.annualcreditreport.com at least once a year.
-Pulling your credit report will help you ensure you’re not being unfairly penalized for old, paid or settled debts.
-If something is inaccurate, erroneous, incomplete or obsolete you can contact credit bureaus and creditors to have them remove these accounts from the credit bureaus.
+Pulling your credit report will help you ensure you’re not being unfairly penalized for old, paid, or settled debts.
+If something is inaccurate, erroneous, incomplete, or obsolete – you can contact credit bureaus and creditors to have them remove these accounts from your report.

 Keep up with payments

-The easiest way you can boost your credit score and keep it strong is by paying your bills on time.
+The easiest way to boost your credit score and keep it strong is by paying your bills on time.

 Existing debt, credit card balances, and other monthly expenses are all viable factors that can affect your credit score (for better and worse).